 Our consultancy experience combined with our powerful survey and analytics tool can help organisations truly understand the opinions, concerns and needs of their staff to build an informed benefit strategy.
 From our experience, a staff survey is an important first step in the process of engaging with staff.

 The streamline version of our award-winning benefits platform, 4me, has been built specifically for the education sector and independent schools in particular.
 It helps educate and engage staff and seamlessly facilitate complex choices, removing manual work and reducing the risk of costly errors.

 An integrated Total Reward statement, voluntary benefits, pension choices and wellbeing matters can all be addressed on our single, easy-to-use platform.

 The platform can be varied across staff populations meaning an organisation can offer 4me to all of its staff as a single common tool to help with consistency across the workforce.

-All employers with over 250 employees are required to regularly report their gender pay gap in advance of regulatory deadlines, and it is expected that other forms pay gap reporting will be mandated in future.
-These calculations can be complex and time consuming – schools, colleges and universities may have limited resource available to carry out this work.
+All employers with over 250 employees are required to regularly report their gender pay gap in advance of regulatory deadlines, and it is expected that other forms of pay gap reporting will be mandated in future.
+These calculations can be complex and time consuming – schools, colleges and universities may have limited resources available to carry out this work.